 Dr Or Brook

-I hold a PhD from the Amsterdam Centre for European Law and Governance.
-My PhD dissertation is a quantitative and qualitative empirical study, examining the role of public policy and non-competition interests in the multi-level governance enforcement system of EU competition law.
+I have an interdisciplinary academic background – combining law and economics.
+I hold a PhD from the Amsterdam Centre for European Law and Governance, in which I conducted a quantitative and qualitative empirical study, examining the role of public policy and non-competition interests in the multi-level governance enforcement system of EU competition law.
 I hold an LLB in economics and in law from the Hebrew University (distinction) and an LLM from the University of Amsterdam in European Competition Law and Regulation (distinction).
 Before re-joining academia, I worked as an associate attorney dealing with commercial litigation.

-I am currently editing a Research Handbook on Abuse of Dominance (forthcoming with Edward Elgar, together with Prof Pinar Akman and Dr. Konstantinos Stylianou).
+I'm also editing A Research Handbook on Abuse of Dominance (forthcoming with Edward Elgar, together with Prof Pinar Akman and Dr. Konstantinos Stylianou).
 This edited collection offers a comprehensive and functional guide for exploring the competition law prohibition of abuse of a dominant position and monopolization.

 - Faculty of Social Sciences Research & Innovation Committee, member